 How is the Bose SoundLink Revolve+ II built?

-The speaker comes with a charging block and USB-A to microUSB cord, a quick start guide, and limited warranty documentation.
+The speaker comes with a charging block and USB-A to micro-USB cord, a quick start guide, and limited warranty documentation.

 The speaker has a microphone, which isn’t something you can say about every Bluetooth speaker on the market, and this is what allows it to be a pseudo-smart speaker.
-It’s also a nice touch that the speaker uses voice prompts — when you first turn on the Bose SoundLink Revolve+ II, it will ask you to select your preferred language.
+It’s also nice that the speaker uses voice prompts — when you first turn on the Bose SoundLink Revolve+ II, it will ask you to select your preferred language.

 How do you control the Bose SoundLink Revolve+ II?